nerdschoolbergen/build-and-deploy/_exercises/exercise_4.md

 ## Create a project

-> If you have done this Nerdschool workshop before and already have a Heroku project for this, either delete it or create a new one with a slightly different name, for example `build-and-deploy-2018`.
+> If you have done this Nerdschool workshop before and already have a Heroku project for this, either delete it or create a new one with a slightly different name, for example `YOURNAME-build-and-deploy-2019`.

 :pencil2: On your dashboard, create a new app.

 ![](./images/heroku01.png)

-:pencil2: Give it a name (for example `YOURNAME-build-and-deploy`).
+:pencil2: Give it a name (for example `YOURNAME-build-and-deploy-2019`).
 :pencil2: Choose `Europe` as the region.
 :pencil2: Add a _pipeline_.
 A pipeline is a build pipeline which our deployment will belong to.
 This workshop will only utilize one pipeline, but a bigger project might consist of many apps that needs to be deployed individually.
 :pencil2: Name the pipeline something similar to what you named the project.